 - Limiting late-night screen time to help your natural hunger rhythms

-Phase 2: Rebuild Your Metabolism
+Phase 2: Rebuild your metabolism

 Once your body is reconnected with its natural signals, it’s time to rebuild your metabolism:

-Protein & Nutrient Support
+Protein & nutrient support

 Protein helps preserve lean muscle and keeps you full longer, reducing food noise.
 Include a source of protein in every meal.

-Movement and Strength Training
+Movement and strength training

 Resistance training, even at home, helps maintain muscle, which supports metabolism and energy levels.

-Gradual Reintroduction of Foods
+Reintroduction of foods gradually

 Reintroduce healthy carbs, fats, and fiber slowly.
 This allows your body to adapt without overwhelming your senses or triggering excessive food noise.